Coding-faizan/StickerSmash/README.md

    npx expo start
    ```

+## Navigation

+- Two types of navigation (Tab and Stack)
+- Navigation between screens using Link component
+- add screen names in \_layout.tsx in the Stack component
+- Navigations using Tab
+- create (tabs) subdirectory and layout, define tab.screen under tabs component

 ## Build a Screen Summary

 - before coding the UI, break down it into components from the given ui i.e: design or Image